open-energy-transition/open-tyndp/doc/benchmarking.rst

 - **sMAPE** (Symmetric Mean Absolute Percentage Error): Indicates the absolute magnitude of the deviations, avoiding the cancellation of negative and positive errors.
 - **sMdAPE** (Symmetric Median Absolute Percentage Error): Provides skewness information to complement sMAPE.
 - **RMSLE** (Root Mean Square Logarithmic Error): Complements the percentage errors since it shows the logarithmic deviation values.
-- **Growth error**: Show the error on temporal scale.
-This indicator is ignored for dynamic time series (i.e. hourly generation profiles).
+- **Growth error**: Shows the error on the temporal scale.
+This indicator is ignored for dynamic time series (i.e., hourly generation profiles).

 Hourly time series from the TYNDP 2024 will be aggregated to match the temporal resolution of Open-TYNDP.